Wake Up To Mental Clarity: How Sleep Enhances Cognitive Function

 Sleep hygiene practises are integral to augmenting sleep quality and subsequently optimising cognitive function.

-These practises encompass a range of behaviours that foster a conducive environment for restful sleep, including maintaining consistent sleep schedules, avoiding before bedtime, and ensuring the sleeping area is dark, quiet, and comfortable.
+These practises encompass a range of behaviours that foster a conducive environment for restful sleep, including maintaining consistent sleep schedules, avoiding caffeine and alcohol before bedtime, and ensuring the sleeping area is dark, quiet, and comfortable.

 Bedtime routines also significantly influence sleep quality.